idaholab/moose/modules/subchannel/doc/content/index.md

 !config navigation breadcrumbs=False scrollspy=False

-# Pronghorn-SC class=center style=font-weight:600;font-size:350%
+# MOOSE-SubChannel class=center style=font-weight:600;font-size:350%

 !style halign=center
-Pronghorn-SC is a Subchannel application for performing reactor core, single-phase thermal-hydraulic simulations, for water-cooled, bare rod, square lattice bundles or metal-cooled (sodium, lead), wire-wrapped/bare rod, triangular lattice bundles.
+MOOSE-SubChannel is a Subchannel application for performing reactor core, single-phase thermal-hydraulic simulations, for water-cooled, bare rod, square lattice bundles or metal-cooled (sodium, lead), wire-wrapped/bare rod, triangular lattice bundles.
 It is based on the [MOOSE framework](https://mooseframework.inl.gov), and builds on the framework and modules for many of its capabilities.